Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

 Finally, an uncertainty in the computed total integrated luminosity used to rescale the expected number of signal events is considered.
 The uncertainty in the combined 2015--2018 integrated luminosity is 1.7\%~\cite{ATLAS-CONF-2019-021}, obtained using the LUCID-2 detector~\cite{LUCID2} for the primary luminosity measurements.

-A summary of the experimental systematic uncertainties taken into account for the signal samples is shown in Figure~\ref{fig:sysPlot}.
-The average uncertainties are representative for the bulk of the signal samples, with absolute deviations on the order of a few percent up to 6\% for the total uncertainty, across different \darky\ masses.
+Figure~\ref{fig:sysPlot} summarises the average experimental uncertainties for the bulk of the signal samples, where absolute deviations are found to be on the order of a few percent up to 6\% for the total uncertainty across different \darky\ masses.

 \FloatBarrier